 According to his custom Paul first goes to a synagogue because he wants to preach the gospel to his ‘brethren after the flesh’ first.
 He converses with them starting from familiar Scriptures.
 On that basis he explains and shows that Jesus is the Christ, Who had to suffer and rise again from the dead.
 Some of them are convinced.
 Also among the Gentiles people come to faith.
 But that does not please satan.
 He succeeds by inciting Jews and wicked men to cause an uproar.

-As has often happened in the history of Christendom, also here the charge is in fact a compliment to the Christians who are not ashamed for the gospel.
+As has often happened in the history of professing Christianity, also here the charge is in fact a compliment to the Christians who are not ashamed of the gospel.
 A clear testimony concerning the Lord Jesus causes turmoil.
 People do not like to be confronted with their sinfulness, even if this is done to have them confess that they may be saved.

 Also the preaching of Christ Who is glorified in heaven, is an offense and an annoyance.
 You only have to tell the people around you that you have submitted your life to the authority of the Lord Jesus.
 Tell that the power is not in the hands of the world leaders, but that all power in heaven and on earth has been given by God into the hands of Him Who is despised and murdered by the world.
 Tell, like the Thessalonians, that you have converted and that you want to live for Him and under his commandments.
 That’s what the world responds to.